LamarcheEduardo/LamarcheEduardo/README.md

 - 👋 Hi, I’m @LamarcheEduardo
-- 👀 I’m interested in learning how to code.
+- 👀 I’m interested in becoming a Javascript full-stack developer
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me lamarcheeduardo@gmail.com

 <!---